mlz-ictrl/nicos/doc/source/components.rst

   GUI uses `Qt <http://qt.nokia.com>`_ for the basic functionality, and `Qwt
   <http://qwt.sf.net/>`_ for the data plotting and analysis windows.

+``nicos-client``
+  This is a text based client for the server-client execution shell.

 **Other clients**